 Digital Systems

-Undergraduate teaching area connected to logic design, computer organization, hardware description, and the conceptual foundations of digital computation.
+Regular undergraduate teaching at UFSC in Computer Science and Electronic Engineering, connected to logic design, computer organization, hardware description, and the conceptual foundations of digital computation.

 Teaching